Joseph Hare

-Hare was the president of AgraCo Technologies International, LLC, a defense industry contractor, as well as a private consultant in legal and defense-industry-related matters.
-He has formerly served as the chief operating officer and general counsel of Granary Associates, Inc., a health-care-facility design and development company in Philadelphia, Pa.
-He has formerly served as a partner in the law firm of Weir & Partners, as the CEO of a 200-bed acute care hospital, as general counsel of a hospital system, and as treasurer and general counsel of a member firm of the Philadelphia Stock Exchange.
-Hare is a member of the boards of various professional organizations, including the Philadelphia Council of the Navy League of the United States, the Philadelphia Chapter of the Surface Navy Association, the USO Of Pennsylvania and South Jersey, and the Armed Services Committee of the Union League of Philadelphia.
+In his civilian employment, Hare was the Vice President for Shipyard Operations of Rhoads Industries, Inc. a defense industry contractor at the Philadelphia Navy Yard, as well as a private consultant in legal and defense-industry-related matters.
+He has formerly served as the chief operating officer and general counsel of Granary Associates, Inc., a health-care-facility design and development company in Philadelphia, and he has formerly served as a partner in the law firm of Weir & Partners, as the CEO of a 200-bed acute care hospital, as general counsel of a hospital system, and as treasurer and general counsel of a member firm of the Philadelphia Stock Exchange.
+Hare has served as a member of the boards of various professional organizations, including the Maritime Exchange of the Delaware River and Bay, Philadelphia Council of the Navy League of the United States, the Philadelphia Chapter of the Surface Navy Association, the USO Of Pennsylvania and South Jersey, and the Armed Services Council of the Union League of Philadelphia.

 Hare resides in the suburbs of Philadelphia.
 He has a daughter named Casey and a son named Joe.